GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 or Instruction timing pane, or to one of the panes in the Overview tab.
 The selected event or overlay will be shown in the chosen view.

-In addition, the user can zoom into an event using the “Zoom to selection” option from this context menu.
+In addition, the user can zoom into an event using the "Zoom to selection" option from this context menu.

 Below is a screenshot of what the right-click context menu looks like.